FEMA Fire Management Assistance Declaration – Oregon Rowena Fire

 FEMA Alert

-FEMA has issued a Fire Management Assistance Declaration for the state of California to supplement state, tribal and local recovery efforts in areas affected by the Airport Fire on September 9, 2024.
+FEMA has issued a Fire Management Assistance Declaration for the state of Oregon to supplement state, tribal and local recovery efforts in areas affected by the Rowena Fire on June 11, 2025.
 The following counties have been approved for assistance:

 Public Assistance: